pond/dnd/party_ripa/journals/campaign_7/act_2/part_21.md

 We pay other brokers for the disguise clothing.
 It comes to 2gp, for Arturo and Thorin; they think Penny and Francesc already look like they need to look.
 But the clothing needs to be worn carefully - there are some cleaned up, patched parts that look clearly like weapons damage.

 On a whim, Penny asks if there's anything to protect against acid.
 To her surprise - yes!
 It's a sort of salve, made from milk.
 We would coat ourselves in it.
 But it's a controlled substance; the milk is banned in Tyr.
-But it'd cost equivalent 100gp per person; they *will* take gems; we think we might need to bring another person in there - Minos - and they *do* accept that trade, with a diamond and even some change.
+But it'd cost equivalent 100gp per person; they *will* take gems; we think we might need to bring another person in there - Mynos - and they *do* accept that trade, with a diamond and even some change.

 We get directed to the exit - not the same direction as the entrance.
 Better security that way; people head in one place, exit elsewhere.
 We end up on the side of the canal on a ledge and it takes a while to reach steps to get back out properly, on the same side as the market but a fair distance away.